tweag/monad-bayes/docs/docs/usage.md

 "A common problem with particle filters is that of particle degeneracy, where after resampling many particles are the same, effectively reducing the sample size.
 One way to ameliorate this problem is to introduce rejuvenation moves, where after each resampling we apply a number of MCMC transitions to each particle independently, thus spreading them around the space.
 If we use an MCMC kernel that preserves the target distribution at a given step, the resulting algorithm is correct"

-monad-bayes provides three versions of RMSMC, each of which uses one of the three `Traced` implementations respectively.
+monad-bayes provides three versions of RMSMC, each of which uses one of the three `TracedT` implementations respectively.
 Here is the simplest, which I have annotated with types.
-To shorten the signatures, the synonyms: `T = Traced, S = Sequential, P = Population` are used:
+To shorten the signatures, the synonyms: `T = TracedT, S = SequentialT, P = PopulationT` are used:

 ```haskell